Commandant (rank): Ireland

 Commandant (Comdt) (Ceannfort) is a military rank in both the Irish Army and Irish Air Corps.
 It is equivalent to major and squadron leader.
 In the Irish Naval Service, the equivalent rank is lieutenant commander.

+India

+Commandant is a rank in the Central Armed Police Forces of India (BSF, CRPF, CISF, ITBP, SSB).
+It is equivalent to the rank of Colonel/Captain/Group Captain.
+Commandant rank officers generally command battalions in the CAPFs.
+In the Indian Coast Guard, ranks of Commandant and Commandant (Junior grade) exist.
+While Commandant is equivalent to Colonel/Captain/Group Captain, Commandant (Junior grade) is equivalent to Lieutenant Colonel/Commander/Wing Commander.

 France

 Commandant is an officer-grade rank of the Military of France, specifically the French Army and the French Air and Space Force, in both of which it has NATO level OF-3: equivalent to major or lieutenant-commander.
 In this context, it is shortened form of the previous rank capitaine-commandant: i.e. a "captain commanding (a battalion)".